machine/machine.specifications/HOW_TO_BUILD.md

 * Visual Studio IDE and open the `.sln` file
 * Visual Studio Code
+* `build-local.bat` if you want a quick bulid+test+package run locally
-* `powershell -f build.ps1` - builds, runs tests and creates package
+* `powershell -f build.ps1` - used by the above script and in CI